RamyHakam/multi_tenancy_bundle/README.md

     `Example new SwitchDbEvent(1)`
  4. You can switch between all tenants dbs just by dispatch the same event with different db identifier.
  5. Now your instance from `TenantEntityManager` is connected to the tenant db with Identifier = 1.
- 6. Its recommended to have your tenant entities in a different directory from your Main entities.
+ 6. Its recommended having your tenant entities in a different directory from your Main entities.
  7. You can execute doctrine migration commands using our proxy commands for tenant database.

         php bin/console tenant:migration:diff 1   # t:m:d 1 for short , To generate migraiton for tenant db  => 1